Use a table saw to cut cabinet parts

 Making Beveled Cuts

-Turn on the saw and sand the beveled edges smooth and round the edge using an orbital sander and 100-grit sandpaper.
+Turn on the saw and sand the beveled edges smoothly and round the edge using an orbital sander and 100-grit sandpaper.
 Finish the door with stain and lacquer.
-Install one 30-degree reverse-bevel hinge 2 inches from the top edge and one hinge 2 inches from the bottom edge.
+Install one 30-degree reverse-bevel hinge 2 inches from the top edge and one hinge 2 inches from the bottom edge.ย

 What does a cabinet saw do?

-Cabinet saws are table saws in a different form.
+Cabinet saws are table saws in different forms.
 The name Cabinet comes in the enclosed design of the saw that looks like a cabinet.
-They are ideal for professional woodworkers as it offers quick and reliable access to your working tools.
-Cabinet saws are of steel or iron materials with a heavy tensioning mechanism that allows you to work with thick materials.
+They are ideal for professional woodworkers as they offer quick and reliable access to your tools.
+Cabinet saws are steel or iron materials with a heavy tensioning mechanism that allows you to work with thick materials.

 How do you make plywood kitchen cabinets?

-Make your plywood kitchen cabinets, make sure you have all the tools and material needed.
-These include measuring tape, plywood sheets, medium- and fine-grit sandpaper, waterproof sealant wax or polyurethane, hinge jig, drill, and a screwdriver.
+Make your plywood kitchen cabinets, and make sure you have all the tools and materials needed.
+These include measuring tape, plywood sheets, medium- and fine-grit sandpaper, waterproof sealant wax or polyurethane, a hinge jig, a drill, and a screwdriver.

 Steps